deepcode-ai/runner/docs/architecture.md

 - **Installation:** An installation is the equivalent of an organization.
 This would identify a single business entity.
 - **App:** This identifies VCS installations that is part of an `Installation`.

-In the DeepSource context, the uniqueness constraints of `VCS`+`Login` will move to `Installation`+`App`+`VCS`+`Login`.
+In the DeepCode context, the uniqueness constraints of `VCS`+`Login` will move to `Installation`+`App`+`VCS`+`Login`.
 The feasibility of this and the complexity of accomplishing this is still being worked out.

 ---

 ### **Autofix Flow**

-In the DeepSource cloud architecture, after completing the Autofix run the analyzers publish the patches back to Asgard.
+In the DeepCode cloud architecture, after completing the Autofix run the analyzers publish the patches back to Asgard.

 When the user clicks on the "Create Pull Request" button from the dashboard, Asgard processes the patches, then commits them and creates a pull-request using the VCS APIs.
 But, in the case of runners, Asgard doesn't have access to any of the VCS related credentials to push the data and thus won't able to commit the changes and create pull request.